aleixq/font-awesome-to-png/README.md

 Builds a set of icons of 32px to ./out/ directory.

     add-marker.sh
 Composes a marker with a red marker in this repo (taken from https://github.com/lvoogdt/Leaflet.awesome-markers), for each icon in ./out/ directory .
-After that stores all these new markers to ./out-marker/
+After that stores all these new markers to ./out-marker/ or where specified by -o option

     makeIni.sh
 Running it inside of ./out-marker/ directory will create a basic ini file to be used for fantastic https://www.drupal.org/project/getlocations drupal module .